Women’s Soccer in the U.S.

 by Gretchen Miller, Jonathan Scheyer, and Emily Sherrard

-Women’s Soccer in the United States can be classified into two eras, before 1999 and after 1999.
+Women’s Soccer in the United States can be classified into three eras: pre 1999, post 1999 effects, and 2011 World Cup and beyond.
 In 1999 the United States hosted the Women’s World Cup a record-setting event that ignited feelings of nationalism and pride as the United States was captivated by the Women’s US National Soccer Team.
-The Women’s 1999 World Cup is the pinnacle of women’s soccer in the United States.
+The Women’s 1999 World Cup is the true beginning of the women’s soccer craze in the United States.
 It will forever be remembered by those who saw it unfold, especially the final match in which the United States emerged victorious over China 5-4 in penalty kicks after a scoreless 90-minute regulation play and double-overtime.

 The events of the summer of 1999 left a lasting legacy.
-Even the Sydney Olympics in 2000 when the United States fell to Norway 3-2 in a thriller of a match, and subsequent World Cups in 2003 and 2007 were not as memorable as ‘99.
-Team USA’s gold medals in Athens and Beijing did not receive widespread acclaim, nor did their victories achieve the status of having historical and social importance as the victory in 1999.
-The popularity of the sport had fueled talk of starting a women’s league even prior to the final match, but the United States win in the final propelled the formation of a professional league into a reality.
+Even the Sydney Olympics in 2000 when the United States fell to Norway 3-2 in a thriller of a match and subsequent World Cups in 2003 and 2007 were not as memorable as the ‘99 victory.
+Team USA’s gold medals in Athens and Beijing did not receive widespread acclaim, nor did their victories achieve the same perceived historical and social importance as the victory in 1999.
+The popularity of the sport had fueled talk of starting a women’s league even prior to the final match, but the United States win in the final turned the formation of a professional league from a dream into a reality.
 “The 1999 Women’s World Cup…created a springboard for the Women’s United Soccer Association, which billed itself as the world’s only fully professional women’s soccer league.”[1]
-WUSA came and went, folding prior to the 2003 World Cup.
-Even with the disappearance of WUSA and the advent of a new women’s professional league, Women’s Professional Soccer in March 2009, the impact of the 1999 World Cup has not been diminished.
+WUSA came and went, folding prior to the 2003 World Cup; then came WPS, which folded in 2012.
+Now, the newest iteration, the NWSL, is hoping to do what it’s predecessors could not and become a permanent sporting fixture.
+Yet even with all of this fluctuation, the impact of the 1999 World Cup has remained undiminished.
 In many ways, the success of the ’99 World Cup trumped what many thought was possible in the world of women’s sports and created a template for success in the future.

 women world cup soccer